The Virtual Currency Regulation Review: Canada

 - the token may be reasonably expected to trade on a trading platform or otherwise be tradable in the secondary market.

-A particular virtual currency that meets the criteria of the Pacific Coin test or has certain of the characteristics described in the CSA guidance discussed above may be properly considered an investment contract and therefore a security, subject to Canadian securities laws.
+A particular virtual currency that meets the criteria of the Pacific Coin test or has certain characteristics described in the CSA guidance discussed in this chapter may be properly considered an investment contract and therefore a security, subject to Canadian securities laws.
 Regulation will also apply if the investment or contract is a 'crypto contract' as defined in Staff Notice 21-327 and as discussed below.16

 ii Virtual currency offerings in Canada